FebrianDev/FLog/README.md

 ## Usage

-Once installed, you can add the Flog from within the context of your MainActivity like so:
+Once installed, you can add the FLog from within the context of your MainActivity like so:

 ```kotlin
 // Test Flog